jas34/scheduledwf/README.md

 Getting started
 --------------
-- Download jar from maven central ---here---
+- Download jar from maven central ---TBD---
 - Alternatively:
-	- you can fork a branch from ---Link to master brnach---
+	- you can fork a branch from ---Link to master TBD---
-	- ./mvnw clean install
+	- run ./mvnw clean install
-- Executable jar can be found at `scheduledwf/scheduledwf-server/target/scheduledwf-server-1.0-SNAPSHOT.jar`
+- Executable jar can be found at `scheduledwf/scheduledwf-server/target/scheduledwf-server-{version}.jar`
 - start server with command:
-	`java -jar scheduledwf-server-1.0-SNAPSHOT.jar [PATH TO PROPERTY FILE] [log4j.properties file path]`
+	`java -jar scheduledwf-server-{version}T.jar [PATH TO PROPERTY FILE] [log4j.properties file path]`

-Scheduling and Managing a workflow
+Scheduling And Managing A Workflow
 -------------
 - REST operations for scheduling can be accessed on the conductor swagger at http://{host}:{port}
 - _Example_: Let us schedule sample workflow with name [testwf](scheduledwf-server/src/test/resources/testwf-def.json).
 Assuming workflow definition already exists in conductor server.
 You can use [Cron Maker](http://www.cronmaker.com/) to generate cron expression.
-	- From swagger use`Scheduled Wofkflow Metadata Management` to add/update [scheduling metadata](scheduledwf-server/src/test/resources/schedule-testwf-def.json).
+	- From swagger use`Scheduled Workflow Metadata Management` to add/update [scheduling metadata](scheduledwf-server/src/test/resources/schedule-testwf-def.json).
 		- POST /scheduling/metadata/scheduleWf: Schedule new workflow
 		- GET /scheduling/metadata/scheduleWf: Get scheduling metadata of scheduled workflows.
 		- GET /scheduling/metadata/scheduleWf/{name}: Get scheduling metadata of scheduled workflows by workflow name.